rjpearce/sofar2mqtt-python/README.md

 To avoid passing sensitivie data on the command line you can also set the username and password using enviroment variables: `MQTT_USERNAME` and `MQTT_PASSWORD`

+## Advanced Installation

+### Configuring persistent serial devices:

+1. Identify your USB serial devices.
+See this [post](https://inegm.medium.com/persistent-names-for-usb-serial-devices-in-linux-dev-ttyusbx-dev-custom-name-fd49b5db9af1)
+1. An example file is provided, see [99-usb-serial.rules](99-usb-serial.rules)
+1. Copy the udev rules: `sudo cp 99-usb-serial.rules /etc/udev/rules.d/99-usb-serial.rules`

+### Configuring Home Assistant

+An example configuration file to configure Home Assistant can be found in the [ha](ha/) folder.

-## How to install it as a service using systemd
+### Installing it as a service using systemd

 Option 1 - Create a symlink from the /opt/sofar2mqtt to the directory where you git cloned sofar2mqtt Option 2 - Edit systemd/sofar2mqtt.service update the path